 Back to Top

-- A current Emory senior, graduate student, or intern in good academic and judicial standing, not enrolled for summer session course work.
+- Graduate student in good academic and judicial standing, not enrolled for summer session course work.

 - Ability to balance multiple responsibilities and ongoing programs.